-Whether you’ve got one minute to spare or one hour, my self-care cheat sheet has a self-care activity to fit even the busiest schedule and guess what, they are nearly all things you can do for free, double win!
+Whether you’ve got one minute to spare or one hour, my self-care cheat sheet has a self-care activity to fit even the busiest schedule.
+They are nearly all things you can do for free.
+Double win!

 - Give meditation a whirl!

-Meditation is one of the easiest ways to start to be gentle with yourself and the benefits are amazing.
+Meditation is one of the easiest ways to start to be gentle with yourself, and the benefits are tremendous.
 Read how to introduce some simple meditation into your life in this step by step guide.

 Five minutes a day is all you need to feel a real benefit!